Sandberg on husband's death: 'I couldn't breathe'

 Sandberg said if her book can help anyone who is also facing a hardship, "It honors the life [Dave] led.
 And like so many people who have lost someone, I want his memory to stay alive."

-Dave Sandberg was just 47 when he passed away while the couple was on vacation in Mexico.
+Dave Goldberg was just 47 when he passed away while the couple was on vacation in Mexico.
 The tech entrepreneur had been exercising when he fell.
 An autopsy later revealed the cause of his death was a coronary arrhythmia, a symptom of his undiagnosed coronary artery disease.

 Tapper choked up as he read a passage Sandberg wrote about telling her children they had lost their father: "The screaming and crying that followed haunt me to this day -- primal screams and cries that echoed the ones in my heart.
 Nothing has come close to the pain of this moment."

-Note: CORRECTION: This story has been updated to correctly identify Sandberg's late husband, Dave Goldberg.